 It’s getting to that time of year again: to cat proof Christmas trees!
 Most cats have a love/hate relationship with these temporary additions to the house.
 This means a lot of cat owners spend their yuletide period listening out for that tell-tale sound of smashing baubles, tinsel being ripped off trees, or even worse, the creak and crash as your tree succumbs to the weight of a cat trying to climb it.

 We’re help to help.
 We’ve scoured the internet to find solutions that have worked for others, and collated them together in one quick guide to help you keep your Christmas tree and cat apart once and for all.
-Maybe if your cat can keep out of the tree and off the naughty list, they might find some of the top ten tech gifts for cats and dogs waiting for them on Christmas morning!
+Maybe if your cat can keep out of the tree and off the naughty list, they might find some of the top ten tech gifts for cats and dogs or the best Christmas cat toys waiting for them on Christmas morning!

 Why do I need to cat proof Christmas trees?

 What’s the harm, you may think?
 Cats look cute batting the ornaments and poking their head through the branches half-way up the tree.
 There are pictures of them doing just that all over Instagram!
 Well, apart from them ruining your Xmas set-piece, it can also be dangerous; your feline pal can suffer a nasty injury from pulling a Christmas tree down on top of them.
 Cats can also get ill from eating pine and fur needles, fake snow, tinsel, or drinking the treated water that’s keeping your tree alive for the season.
 They can also have an unhealthy fascination for tree lights, and can electrocute or burn themselves if they chew through them.

 To avoid all these potential cat calamities, here are our seven top tips to keep your cat and Christmas tree apart this holiday season:

 - Pet safety at Christmas: Three holiday dangers lurking in your home

 - Seven truly outrageous Christmas gifts for pets